-The College considers Non-Consensual Sexual Intercourse involving the use of force or threats of intimidation to be serious violations, and therefore may decide to impose the most severe sanctions, including but not limited to suspension or expulsion.
-However, the College reserves the right to impose ANY level of sanction, ranging from a reprimand or warning up to and including suspension or expulsion/termination, for any act of Sexual Misconduct based on the totality of the facts and circumstances.
-These sanctions include but are not limited to: Written Warning, Probation, No Contact Order, Residence Hall Relocation or Suspension, Suspension, Expulsion, Withholding of Diploma.
-In cases involving Student Organizations as a Respondent, deactivation, de-recognition, loss of privileges for a period of time, are some of the sanctions that may be imposed.
+The College considers Non-Consensual Sexual Intercourse involving the use of force or threats of intimidation to be serious violations, and therefore could choose to impose the most severe sanctions, including but not limited to suspension or expulsion.
+However, the College reserves the right to impose any level of sanction, ranging from a reprimand up to and including suspension or expulsion/termination, for any act of Sexual Misconduct based on the totality of the facts and circumstances of the particular incident(s).